Things to Do in Palermo

 When to Visit

 Spring (April-May) offers Palermo at its most enchanting, with temperatures ranging 18-24°C, minimal rainfall (40-50mm monthly), and wildflowers blooming in nearby countryside.
 Hotel rates are moderate, about 20-30% below peak season.
 Late spring brings the Feast of Santa Rosalia preparations and perfect weather for exploring.
 Summer (June-August) blazes with intense heat reaching 30-35°C and crowds of tourists.
-July and August see accommodation prices surge 40-60% above off-season rates, while the Festival of Santa Rosalia (July 10-15) transforms the city into a vibrant celebration.
+July and August see accommodation prices increase 40-60% above off-season rates, while the Festival of Santa Rosalia (July 10-15) transforms the city into a lively celebration.
 Autumn (September-November) delivers exceptional value, with temperatures dropping to comfortable 20-28°C in September, though October brings increased rainfall (80-100mm).
 This season offers 25-40% savings on hotels and fewer crowds.
 Winter (December-March) remains mild (12-18°C) but wet, with December seeing 100mm+ rainfall.
-However, prices drop dramatically—up to 50% off peak rates—making it ideal for budget travelers and culture enthusiasts who don't mind occasional showers.
-Food lovers should visit during autumn harvest season, while beach enthusiasts prefer late spring through early autumn.
+However, prices drop dramatically—up to 50% off peak rates—making it ideal for budget travelers and culture ensoiasts who don't mind occasional showers.
+Food lovers should visit during autumn harvest season, while beach ensoiasts prefer late spring through early autumn.